ESPAÑOL ENGLISH

 Warning: use of strobe lights and loud sound.
 There is full nudity as part of the performance

-Direction, Lighting Design, and Set Design: George Marinov
+Direction, Set Design and Lighting Design: George Marinov

 Playwright and Assistant Director: Miguel Deblas